harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/1-optimize-cloud-costs-with-intelligent-cloud-auto-stopping-rules/4-load-balancer/create-autoproxy-aws-lb.md

 15. Select the **Security Group** of your instance.
 16. Select the SSH key pair to connect to your VM.
 17. Enter the **Secret ARN** in the **TLS Private Key Secret Version **field**.**
-18. Enable **Allocate Static IP** if you need to access the VM outside the VPC.
-Ensure that the DNS resolves.
+18. Enable **Allocate Static IP** if you need to assign an elastic IP address to make the instance publicly accessible.
 19. Click **Save Load Balancer**.